Li Jinzhong

 Li Jinzhong (李盡忠) (died September 23, 696), titled Wushang Khan (無上可汗, literally "the khan that had no superior"), was a khan of the Khitans who, along with his brother-in-law Sun Wanrong, rose against the Wu Zhou dynasty in 696 and further invaded Wu Zhou territories.
 He died late in 696 and was succeeded by Sun.

+He was the grandson of Li Kuge.